by Janis / 0 comments - Orginally published:5th November 2019

 Watchtower Memorial Strelitzer Strasse

-It was also astonishing to see that some of the buildings along Bernauer Strasse, which the wall was erected alongside in 1961, still remain.
+It was also astonishing to see that some buildings along Bernauer Strasse, where the wall was erected in 1961, remain.
 Murals & pictures are now on the side of them, depicting how time progressed.

 Homes along Bernauer Strasse, on the edge of the Berlin Wall

-The other image that just sends chills down my spine is the sight of the watchtower, they just shout segregation, controlling and imprisonment.
+The other image that sends chills down my spine is the sight of the watchtower; they just shout segregation, control and imprisonment.

 Watchtower by the Berlin Wall